mattydevicce/pluto/u9-final-project/prompt.md

 ## Timeline

-### Throughout the Sprint - One-on-Ones
-You must have at least one, and no more than two 45 minute one-on-ones with an instructor.
-[See this speadsheet to sign up for time slots](https://docs.google.com/spreadsheets/d/1TKcGEfDzgxsdGE7X-6Pc7bzCruvTK-EH8lzWoG7acZo/edit#gid=0).

 ### Monday, October 26th (beginning of day) - Deliverables Due

 - A single paragraph description of what you want your project to be, and what technologies you plan to use